tnscorcoran/istio-3scale/README.md

 	sh step-02-setup-vars-routes.sh
 	source ~/.bashrc

 In a browser, login to Openshift and 3scale using the URLs and credentials output on executing this command.
-Also in a browser, test the naked catalog route.
+Also in a browser, test the naked catalog route it outputs:

 	sh step-03-output-urls-creds.sh

-2 - Test out current Non-Istio API Gateway (Apicast
+## 2 - Test out current Non-Istio API Gateway (Apicast
 ==================================================================================================